Beulah Rucker Oliver: Early life

 The fifth of eight children and first daughter, Beulah Rucker was born on April 4, 1888 in the Harmony Grove community in Banks County, Georgia to Willis Rucker and Caroline Wiley, sharecroppers who both were former slaves and were never educated.
 From a young age, Rucker wanted to be a teacher; she read newspapers used as insulation for the family's house in order to learn the alphabet.
 Her first school, Neal's Grove, was located in a small church.
 Rucker went on to graduate from Jeruel Academy, run by the American Baptist Missionary Society, and the Knox Institute, operated by the Freedmen's Bureau, in Athens; she cleaned the principal's home to pay for room and board, telling him, "Here are my hands; they can work".
 Classmates called her "Baby" since she was the youngest girl.
 Rucker graduated with honors on May 28, 1909.

 Rucker Industrial School

 The Beulah Rucker Museum and Education Center, 2007.

 Upset that Black students were often unable to attend many schools, Rucker decided to open a boarding school for African-Americans.
-She purchased a 12-acre plot of land along Athens Highway in Gainesville in 1911; in 1914, she purchased another plot on Norwood Street and used salvaged material, including lumber taken from the Piedmont Hotel, to found the Beulah Rucker Industrial School.
+She purchased a 12-acre plot of land along Athens Highway in Gainesville in 1911; in 1914, she purchased another plot on Norwood Street and used salvaged material, including lumber taken from the Piedmont Hotel in Gainesviile, home of Confederate Gen. James Longstreet, to found the Beulah Rucker Industrial School.
 (Note: Also known as Gainesville High and Industrial School for Colored; Timber Ridge Elementary School; and the Beulah Rucker School.)
 Some of the bricks used in construction were made by students learning brickmasonry.
 Rucker's students called her "Godmother".